moemoe1315/Quick-Quest-Game/Quick Quest/README.md

 ## Feedback

-I appreciate your feedback!
+We appreciate your feedback!
 If you encounter any issues, or if you have suggestions for improvements, please open an issue in this repository.

 Enjoy playing Quick Quest!